Towards Markov-State Holography: Discussion

-Moreover, since observed transition probabilities are always linear combinations of effective microscopic transition probabilities $\mp(\aa_{k+2}|\aa_{k+1})$, as shown in Eq.~(\ref{def_split_prob1}), the locations of bars are always within the range of the minimum and maximum of the effective microscopic transition probabilities.
-Based on this property, the histograms also provide information on the range of effective hidden transition probabilities.
-Therefore, the locations of bars in histograms provide information on hidden transition probabilities between a given pair of states, and the convergence of the respective histograms reveals the extent of memory \emph{locally}.
+Moreover, since observed transition probabilities are always linear combinations of effective microscopic splitting probabilities $\mp(i|\aa_{k+1})$, as shown in Eq.~\eqref{def_split_prob1}, the locations of bars are always within the range of the minimum and maximum of the effective microscopic splitting probabilities.
+Based on this property, the histograms also provide information on the range of effective hidden splitting probabilities.
+Therefore, the locations of bars in histograms provide information on hidden splitting probabilities between a given pair of states, and the convergence of the respective histograms reveals the extent of memory \emph{locally}.

+A continuous-time jump process in our setting is fully described by the transition probability between pairs of mesostates, i.e. observable states, and the waiting time in the mesostate until the transition into another given mesostate, both conditioned on the history of visited states.
+The waiting time in the current mesostate until the transition into another given mesostate depends only on the mesostates in previous steps but \emph{not} the waiting time in the previous mesostates.
+Therefore, our method may be extended to account for waiting times in the respective mesostates by looking at the waiting time distribution conditioned on history sequences of different length.

+Our method may be applicable to trajectories from single-molecule experiments \cite{Pirchi2011,Scheiderer2025}, which, due to an inherent projection and a finite temporal resolution, typically do not distinguish all microscopic conformations, and to chemically reacting systems \cite{Gillespie2007,Frezzato2025} where only the total copy-number of molecules is observed.
+The proposed method may be complementary to existing methodology \cite{Kolomeisky2007,Moffitt2014,Vollmar2024,Berezhkovskii2018,Lapolla2021,Song2023,Meer2023}.
+Our work might also aid the inference on microscopic dynamics using other techniques, such as Hidden Markov Models and Machine Learning \cite{Pirchi2011,Noe2013,Mardt2018,Holmstrom2019,Mardt2022,Tancredi2024}.